runtools/run/docs/content/reference/resources.md

 ##### @isOptional

-The `@isOptional` attribute allows to specify whether a method parameter (or any resource attribute) is optional or not.
-By default, all method parameters are required, and the resource runtime ensures that required parameters are passed by the user.
+The `@isOptional` attribute allows to specify whether a method parameter is optional or not.
+By default, all method parameters are required.
 To make a parameter optional, set `@isOptional` to `true`.

 Example: